-- 1. Alignment Report for Course SLOs to ILOs - 2.
-Alignment Report for Program SLOs to ILOS - 3.
-Course SLOs Report for individual courses (SharePoint) (login and pw required, check with Carol Rhodes) - 4.
-Program SLOs Report for individual programs (SharePoint) (login and pw required, check with Carol Rhodes) - 5.
-ILOs Reports based on Course SLOs (SharePoint) (login and pw required, check with Chialin Hsieh) - 6.
-Program SLOs Reports based on Course SLOs (SharePoint) (login and pw required, check with Chialin Hsieh) - 7.
-Degree Program SLOs Reports (SharePoint) (login and pw required, check with Chialin Hsieh) - 8.
-Certificate Program SLOs Reports (SharePoint) (login and pw required, check with Chialin Hsieh)
+- Inclusion of SLO in faculty evaluation was added to the new contract language that is ratified in early Fall 2014. - Timeline shifts: the SLO assessment and program review timeline was moved from late spring (April) to early spring (January) for the 2014/15 cycle. - Each Program will complete the formal review process every other year, giving more time for better review and feedback by the IPC, SSPC, APC, and campus community.
+This does not change the policy of reviewing Course SLOs each time a course is taught.
+Program assessment data will continue to be collected and discussed annually. - Revised Program Review Template and improved the questions about SLOs from whether program has PLO to what are the changes made as a result of PLO assessment. - ILO Results (including e-portfolio) are available at the website. - Institutional-set Standards for ILOs were discussed by all planning councils and approved by PBC. - Alignment Report for Course SLOs to ILOs - Alignment Report for Program SLOs to ILOS - Course SLOs Report for individual courses (SharePoint) (login and pw required, check with Carol Rhodes) - Program SLOs Report for individual programs (SharePoint) (login and pw required, check with Carol Rhodes) - ILOs Reports based on Course SLOs (SharePoint) (login and pw required, check with Chialin Hsieh) - Program SLOs Reports based on Course SLOs (SharePoint) (login and pw required, check with Chialin Hsieh) - Degree Program SLOs Reports (SharePoint) (login and pw required, check with Chialin Hsieh) - Certificate Program SLOs Reports (SharePoint) (login and pw required, check with Chialin Hsieh) - Numbers of graduates in each certificate program are published in the catalog. - Realignment of Course SLOs to 5 (not 4) ILOs. - Discussions on report formats for SLO results, alignments, and PLO results to make the assessment results more accessible and useful to faculty. - SLO dialogues at division meetings, department meetings, etc.